istio/istio.io/content/blog/2018/custom-gateway/index.md

 Please Note that you have to force a NodePort to an available Port.

-You also have to declare your `ingressgateway-custom-certs` with secret name generated before (ie. `secretName: istio-customingressgateway-certs`)
+You also have to declare your `ingressgateway-custom-certs` with secret name generated before (for example `secretName: istio-customingressgateway-certs`)

 ### Create Istio gateway